ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript .filter() —  The Art of Keeping What Matters  - <a href="https://the-expert-developer.medium.com/javascript-filter-the-art-of-keeping-what-matters-91dda9cb0610?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RegExp.escape() in ES2025 — Finally, Safe Regex Without the Headache - <a href="https://javascript.plainenglish.io/regexp-escape-in-es2025-finally-safe-regex-without-the-headache-765b7e853bcd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Sangeetha`**

-<blockquote>🐅 If .map() is about transformation, ⏳ .filter() is about selection — taking an array and keeping only the elements that pass your test…
+<blockquote>A small yet impactful upgrade to JavaScript that guarantees your regex patterns handle user input safely.
+Discover how RegExp.escape()…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Top 10 Frontend Frameworks & Libraries to Know in 2025 - <a href="https://javascript.plainenglish.io/top-10-frontend-frameworks-libraries-to-know-in-2025-250b9eb8268e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Insane JavaScript Array Tricks You Probably Don’t Use - <a href="https://javascript.plainenglish.io/7-insane-javascript-array-tricks-you-probably-dont-use-76489fde72da?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishnu`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>Level up your frontend skills for 2025
+<blockquote>Because arrays can do way more than just .map() and .filter()
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Do You Know How JavaScript Works Behind the Scenes? - <a href="https://javascript.plainenglish.io/do-you-know-how-javascript-works-behind-the-scenes-0ce1fca8fce3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript .reduce() — The Most Powerful  Array Method You’re Probably Underusing  - <a href="https://the-expert-developer.medium.com/javascript-reduce-the-most-powerful-array-method-youre-probably-underusing-9e4eb4b66b31?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FATIMA QURESHI`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Memory, Stack, and Event Loop Demystified
+<blockquote>If JavaScript array methods were superheroes 🦸, reduce() would be Doctor Strange — capable of bending data into almost any form you can…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Web Sockets vs Server-Sent Events: My Journey to Building Real-Time JavaScript Systems That Scale - <a href="https://javascript.plainenglish.io/web-sockets-vs-server-sent-events-my-journey-to-building-real-time-javascript-systems-that-scale-cfc7188f38ac?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Asynchronous JavaScript in Real Projects - <a href="https://medium.com/codetodeploy/mastering-asynchronous-javascript-in-real-projects-a899dd170ff2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**
+✍️ **posted by `Code with Margaret`**

-<blockquote>A Developer’s Take on Building Resilient, Low-Latency Real-Time Features with Modern JavaScript.
+<blockquote>How I stopped blocking the event loop and started building smoother, faster applications
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

 <h3>5.
-Are You a Real Java Developer or Just Pretending? ️‍♂️ Let’s Find Out With This Sneaky Code - <a href="https://medium.com/top-python-libraries/are-you-a-real-java-developer-or-just-pretending-%EF%B8%8F-%EF%B8%8F-lets-find-out-with-this-sneaky-code-2f5520fa5509?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Full Course With ServiceNow: The Ultimate Guide to Boost Your Coding and Career - <a href="https://medium.com/techtalk-with-bill/javascript-full-course-with-servicenow-the-ultimate-guide-to-boost-your-coding-and-career-b60a94cef866?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `Bill Martin`**

-<blockquote>If you can’t get past these subtle Java challenges, you might be faking it without even knowing.
+<blockquote>Master JavaScript from scratch and unlock ServiceNow scripting skills for real-world business automation, workflow development, and IT…
-Continue reading on Top Python Libraries »</blockquote>
+Continue reading on TechTalk With Bill »</blockquote>

-<h3>6. typescript guard : fitur yang sering terlupakan padahal sangat berguna - <a href="https://medium.com/@algo.studio/typescript-guard-fitur-yang-sering-terlupakan-padahal-sangat-berguna-834310085ad3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Building Wealth With JavaScript: From Small Scripts to Daily Earnings - <a href="https://blog.stackademic.com/building-wealth-with-javascript-from-small-scripts-to-daily-earnings-a61c79783f83?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Algostudio`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>artikel ini berisi pengalaman saya mencoba fitur typescript guard yang menurut saya sering banget dilupakan padahal sangat membantu
+<blockquote>When I first picked up JavaScript, I only thought of it as a tool to make websites interactive.
+But with time, I realized that JavaScript…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>7.
-How JavaScript Paid My Rent: My First Real Freelance Gig - <a href="https://javascript.plainenglish.io/how-javascript-paid-my-rent-my-first-real-freelance-gig-322e3ce77394?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Figma to Function: Lessons from Frontend + UI/UX Consultant - <a href="https://medium.com/@sifatandel4nov/from-figma-to-function-lessons-from-frontend-ui-ux-consultant-3c1564f1b13f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `Sifa Tandel`**

-<blockquote>A story of how a simple Node.js script for automating invoices turned into my first $700 paycheck.
+<blockquote>In my role as a frontend developer and UI/UX consultant, I don’t just code what I’m given.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
-Event Delegation in JavaScript: A Complete Beginner-to-Advanced Guide - <a href="https://javascript.plainenglish.io/event-delegation-in-javascript-a-complete-beginner-to-advanced-guide-b57a1ee1d3c3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java Developer Roadmap in Pune: Step-by-Step Guide to Building Your Career - <a href="https://medium.com/@skillsitacademyfaculty/java-developer-roadmap-in-pune-step-by-step-guide-to-building-your-career-86ce14a9fb64?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `  Rohit Singh `**
+✍️ **posted by `skillsitacademy faculty`**

-<blockquote>When building interactive web applications, managing event listeners efficiently is crucial.
-Adding event listeners to every element…
+<blockquote>Becoming a Java developer in Pune is one of the most rewarding career paths in the IT industry.
+With Pune being a hub for IT companies…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>